jdgregson/datahaus/README.md

 several different ways to teach it, so just follow along with the example below and you can figure it out:
 ```
 Query> learn cats: I really like cats.
-I collect them.
+I often collect them.

 Query> set dogs = I like dogs.
 They get your sense of humor.
 Nobody else does that.

 Query> what do you think of dogs?
- Dogs are pretty great.
-They appreciate your sense of humor.
-Nobody else does.
+ I like dogs.
+They get your sense of humor.
+Nobody else does that.

 Query> I hate cats.
  I really like cats.
-I collect them.
+I often collect them.
 ```
 "Set" and "learn" do the same thing.